 Official Language: English is the official language in Lord Howe Island.

-Wi-Fi Availability: Most resorts, hotels and commercial establishments in Lord Howe Island offers free wireless internet access, especially in the tourist frequented spots in the island.
+Wi-Fi Availability: Most resorts, hotels and commercial establishments in Lord Howe Island offer free wireless internet access, especially in the tourist frequented spots in the island.

 Visa Required: The visa policies for Australia also applies when you travel to Lord Howe Island.

-Driving: The rules for driving in Lord Howe Island are the same with mainland Australia – you must drive on the left side of the road.
+Driving: The rules for driving on Lord Howe Island are the same with mainland Australia – you must drive on the left side of the road.